Getting Down to the Root of the Issue

 Prevent tangling at all cost!
 Protecting your hair is important but its just as important at nighttime.

 I already mentioned to brush your hair extensions already, however brushing is different from detangling.
 Brushing is a proactive step to prevent tangling, but once your hair is tangled, you’ll need to detangle it.

 Detangling is a prevention measure for hair extensions so that they won’t become matted.
-The best time to detangle hair extensions is while wet but as mentioned before: use a comb when hair is wet.
+The best time to detangle (Check out this article: how to detangle matted weave) hair extensions is while wet but as mentioned before: use a comb when hair is wet.

 You can also use your fingers as a tool to help get the tangles out so there is less tension and pulling while using a comb or brush.
 Ensure it is done thoroughly!